hub-ology/engineer1-website/docs/renewable-energy.md

 engineer1 believes a basic understanding of power (specifically renewable energy) is so very important to engineering success - even for folks that prefer to focus only on software.

+We use the [solarshed](https://github.com/corbinbs/solarshed) project to help teach folks about off grid solar energy. ☀️🔋🔌💻